 Remote research studies were made possible by remote specimen collection technologies like the Mitra® device.
 The offsite or remote approach incorporates telehealth communication methods like phone, email, video chat.

 Remote studies also sometimes combine at-home sample collection with wearables and remote monitoring tools like smartwatches or portable heart monitors.

 - Remote assessment that entails using digital platforms to capture data in real-time

 - Remote recruitment, screening and digital consent

-One benefit of moving research offsite is being able to expand accessibility to wider populations.
-Using remote tools and digital platforms, researchers can now target demographics outside their localities.
-They can directly reach volunteers that were previously unreachable — volunteers that wanted to participate in studies, but could not do so due to obstacles of time and distance.
+One benefit of moving research offsite is being able to expand accessibility to wider and more diverse populations.
+Using remote tools and digital platforms, researchers can now target study demographics outside their localities.
+They can directly reach volunteers that were previously unreachable — volunteers that wanted to participate in studies but could not due to obstacles of time and distance.

 Remote research studies and trials also come at lower costs, because they require fewer staff members and less time.
 Remote trial models allow for fewer test sites, even for multi-center trials.

-Overall retention of study participants is better because it’s easier to participate without commuting to the trial site.
+Overall retention of study participants until the end of the study or trial is better because it’s easier to participate without commuting to the trial site.

-There has been a shift to person-centric and self-managed healthcare at home.
-With this approach trending in many countries around the world, it makes sense to apply the person-centric approach to research studies, clinical trials, and public health studies.
+There has been a shift to "person-centric" and self-managed healthcare at home.
+With this approach trending in many countries around the world, it makes sense to apply personalized or person-centric microsampling methods to research studies, clinical trials, and public health studies.

-Researchers can benefit significantly by offering at-home health kits to study participants for the self-collection of biological samples.
-By bringing the study directly to a participant's front door, researchers will have more success collecting a sufficient number of samples for analysis, especially if using proven remote devices that have been used successfully in home environments for previous studies.
-Many researchers have had great success with the remote Mitra® devices based on VAMS® technology from Neoteryx, as illustrated by more than 150 study papers in peer-reviewed publications.
+Researchers can benefit significantly by offering at-home sample collection kits and remote devices to study participants for the self-collection of biological samples.
+By bringing the study directly to a participant's home, researchers can have more success collecting a sufficient number of samples for analysis.